All Party Meeting Budget Session

-New Delhi (PTI): An all-party meeting is underway here on Tuesday to discuss ways to ensure smooth functioning of the two Houses during the upcoming Budget session of Parliament.
+New Delhi (PTI): Congress on Tuesday flayed the government for "failing" to circulate its legislative agenda ahead of the Budget session of Parliament.

-Defence Minister Rajnath Singh is chairing the customary meeting.
-Parliamentary Affairs Minister Kiren Rijiju is among those present.
+Congress leader K Suresh told reporters that at the all-party meeting convened here, party leaders questioned lack of legislative agenda outlining the bills the government seeks to bring.

-Congress leader Jairam Ramesh is among the opposition leaders attending the meeting.
+However, Union ministers attending the meeting said the agenda will be circulated later.

 While the first part of the session will begin on Wednesday with the address of President Droupadi Murmu to the joint sitting of the Lok Sabha and the Rajya Sabha, the Union Budget will be presented on February 1, a Sunday.